architect-moaaz/bahbeta-website/EMAIL_SETUP.md

 ### Common Issues:

+1. **FUNCTION_INVOCATION_FAILED**:
+   - Check that `nodemailer` is in `dependencies` (not `devDependencies`) in package.json
+   - Ensure environment variables are set in Vercel dashboard
+   - Verify the API endpoint is at `/api/send-email.ts` (not `/api/send-email.js`)

+2. **Authentication Failed**:
-1. **Authentication Failed**: Check app password is correct
+   - Check app password is correct (16 characters, no spaces)
+   - Verify 2-Step Verification is enabled for the Google account
+   - Use an App Password, not your regular Google password

+3. **Connection Timeout**:
-2. **Connection Timeout**: Ensure correct SMTP settings
+   - Ensure correct SMTP settings (smtp.gmail.com, port 587)
+   - Check if Google Workspace has any security restrictions

-3. **Emails Going to Spam**: Set up proper SPF/DKIM records
+4. **Emails Going to Spam**:
+   - Set up proper SPF/DKIM records for your domain
+   - Use a verified domain for sending

+5. **Rate Limiting**:
-4. **Rate Limiting**: Google has sending limits, consider using a service like SendGrid for high volume
+   - Google has sending limits, consider using SendGrid for high volume

+6. **Environment Variables Missing**:
+   - In Vercel: Go to Project Settings > Environment Variables
+   - Add: `GMAIL_USER` and `GMAIL_APP_PASSWORD`
+   - Redeploy after adding environment variables

 ### Testing Locally: